kuzzleio/kuzzle-plugin-auth-passport-local/README.md

 If `secret` is `null`, it will be generated automatically when the plugin is initalized for the first time.
 To change this configuration please refer to the [Plugin reference](http://docs.kuzzle.io/plugin-reference/#custom-plugin-configuration).

-Note: If this configuration is changed when users already exist, they won't be able to authenticate anymore.
+Note: thesecretparameter is only used if there is no salt already configured in the database.
+If that's the case and if users are already stored, make sure that it matches the previously used salt

 # Usage